Owner of “Gus Gus Fun Bus” struck in downtown St. Louis following attempted robbery

 But the unfortunate incident is still proving to be a more difficult time for her grandmother.

-“She’s loss her other son,” Jones said.
-“She’s loss her husband and now she may be losing another son and it’s really hard on her.”
+“She’s lost her other son,” Jones said.
+“She’s lost her husband and now she may be losing another son and it’s really hard on her.”